Coxeter Pairs, Ammann Patterns and Penrose-like Tilings: The minimal Ammann patterns and Penrose-like tilings

 Since the formalism for constructing such tilings has already been explained in detail in Sections \ref{general_construction} and \ref{Penrose_Tilings}, we will be brief in this section, just providing the information needed to specify each tiling, along with a few other relevant facts.

 As we have already explained, each of the tilings corresponds to one of the five quadratic Coxeter pairs listed in Table \ref{QuadraticCoxeterPairs}, and we will present them in this same order.

-At the end of the section, we present figures illustrating all six of the 2D patterns/tilings, as well as their Ammann decorations and inflation rules.
+At the end of the section, we present figures illustrating all eleven of the 2D patterns/tilings, as well as their Ammann decorations and inflation rules; and we also display the four ``Ammann cycles" (one 10-fold-symmetric "Ammann trio" and three 12-fold-symmetric "Ammann duos").
 The figures are arranged in the following order.
 For each Coxeter pair, we begin by depicting it via its root diagram -- {\it i.e.} by showing the maximally-symmetric 2D projection ({\it i.e.}\ the Coxeter-plane projection) of the $\theta$ roots onto 2D (yielding two concentric copies of the $\theta^{\parallel}$ roots).
-Following each root diagram, we present the associated patterns/tilings.
-For each pattern/tiling, we: \begin{itemize} \item (i) display the Penrose-like proto-tiles (first with their Ammann decorations and then with their inflation decoration); \item (ii) display the (undecorated) Ammann pattern and the (undecorated) Penrose-like tiling (on the same page); and \item (iii) display a decorated Penrose-like tiling (first with its Ammann decoration and then with its inflation decoration, on the same page). \end{itemize}
+Following each root diagram, we present the associated self-similar patterns/tilings, with the relevant Cases ordered as in Table 1 of Ref.~\cite{BoyleSteinhardt1D}.
+For each pattern/tiling, we: \begin{itemize} \item (i) display the (undecorated) Ammann pattern and the (undecorated) Penrose-like tiling (on the same page); and \item (ii) display a decorated Penrose-like tiling (first with its Ammann decoration and then with its inflation decoration, on the same page). \end{itemize} Then, in Figs. (50-67), we present all four Ammann cycles (the 10-fold-symmetric Ammann trio, and three 12-fold-symmetric Ammann duos); and for each of the three members of the 10-fold-symmetric Ammann trio, we also show the dual Penrose-like tiling, its Ammann decoration, and its inflation.

-Note that, in a $d^{\parallel}$-dimensional Ammann pattern, since each Ammann plane has codimension one, we generically expect $d^{\parallel}$ such planes to intersect at a point.
-But certain Ammann patterns are "singular" in the sense that they contain points where more than $d^{\parallel}$ Ammann planes intersect.
-In particular, we will see that two of the six minimal Ammann patterns are singular (the 8-fold "B" pattern and the 12-fold "B" pattern).
-We find the Penrose-like tilings dual to these two singular patterns to be particularly visually appealing, and we end the section with a zoomed out image of the 12-fold "B" tiling (and its inflation).